azriel91/peace/doc/src/side_projects/disposition/example_input.md

 # * `processes`
 # * `process_steps`
 #
-# These allow us to
+# These allow us to apply a common set of styles to the entities in the diagram with less
+# duplication.
 #
 # Note: these do not actually appear in the diagram schema, but are listed so we know what default
 # types are available.